 Damon Abraham is a graduate student in the Dynamic Learning lab working on projects involving the Social Cognitive Neuroscience of Achievement.
 He is broadly interested in how top-down cognitive and affective control processes interact with bottom-up physiological and emotional processes to influence behavior.
 His hobbies are Filipino martial arts and film making.

-Yuliya Ochakovskaya a graduate student in her first year.
+Yuliya Ochakovskaya is a graduate student in the lab and also teaches Cognition at Baruch College.
 Her research interests involve motivation and the ways in which individual differences influence overcoming and avoiding failure.
 In her spare time she enjoys reading and cooking up new recipes.

 Ron Whiteman joined the Mangels Dynamic Learning Lab in 2007 as a doctoral student in Cognitive Neuroscience at the City University of New York.
 He is currently involved in both the Social Cognitive Neuroscience of Achievement and IES research projects.
 His primary interests are in understanding more about how cognition and emotion interact to influence problem solving behavior in various academic domains and settings.
 Aside from working in the lab, he enjoys playing soccer, spending time with my family, and being exposed to most anything TRON.